prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 #### How to clear refrences in status section if the workload is deleted ?

-Finalizers are used during the deletion of the config-resource and workload-resource to clear the refrences in the status-subresource.
+When a workload resource is created, we add a finalizer to it to ensure proper cleanup before deletion.
+If a user later requests deletion of the resource, Kubernetes does not immediately remove it; instead, it sets a deletionTimestamp on the resource.
+This triggers an update event, which the controller receives and processes.
+The controller checks if the deletionTimestamp is set to determine if the resource is in the process of being deleted.
+If so, the controller proceeds to clean up associated references from relevant configuration resources (e.g., ServiceMonitors, PrometheusRules).
+Once the cleanup is complete, the controller removes the finalizer from the workload resource, allowing Kubernetes to complete the deletion process.

 #### How to remove invalid bindings from config-resources status ?

-A dedicated goroutine runs continuously to monitor config and workload resources for any invalid bindings.
+A dedicated goroutine runs continuously to monitor configuration resources for any invalid bindings.

 ## Alternatives